-The methodology to be used for the merging of observations from the two viewing geometries is based on the bias-correction relative to the in situ VRWV profiles from balloon-borne hygrometer (BBH, same as FPH/CFH) observations.
-All the input data will be bias-corrected via a quantile-mapping technique (Maraun, 2013 [RD-7]) and turned into a harmonised limb/nadir data record of VRWV in the UTLS region.
+The methodology used for the merging of observations from the two viewing geometries developed in Phase 1 is applying a bias-correction relative to in situ VRWV profiles from balloon-borne hygrometer (BBH, same as FPH/CFH) observations.
+All the input data are bias-corrected via a quantile-mapping technique (Maraun, 2013 [RD-7]) and turned into a harmonised limb/nadir data record of VRWV in the UTLS region.
 These harmonised VRWV data from multiple satellite instruments are then merged into a three-dimensional VRWV product CDR-4.